dmytrofrolov/Cpp/README.md

 **Sieve of Eratosthenes** - The sieve of Eratosthenes is one of the most efficient ways to find all of the smaller primes (below 10 million or so).

+**2048 Solver** - Make function that takes array with field, choose what steps user can make and return best move you can do!

 [To content&#8679;](#content)

 03_Graph